Moist & flavorful apple spice cupcakes with salted caramel frosting on top!

 Apples and caramel are a classic fall flavor combination and I baked today’s cupcakes as an excuse to make salted caramel frosting.
 This stuff is dangerously good.
 Luscious, satin-y, and combining the perfect balance of salty and sweet.

 What I love most is how simple it is – (1) make a brown sugar caramel (2) let it slightly cool (3) stir in a little extra cream and confectioners’ sugar (4) stuff your face (5) check yourself in the mirror before walking out the door.
-I may have skipped #5 and left the house with frosting on my nose, but whatev.
-Totally worth it.
+(Don’t forget that one.)

 One bite is all it will take to convince even the most die-hard summer spirit that the flavors of fall are here.
 And there’s no turning back. 😉